remkop/picocli/README.md

 which can be distributed as a single executable file.
 Picocli comes with an [annotation processor](https://github.com/remkop/picocli/releases#4.0.0-annotation-processor) that automatically Graal-enables your jar during compilation.

-Picocli applications can be very compact with no boilerplate code: your command (or subcommand) can be executed with a single line of code (see [example below](#example)).
+Picocli applications can be very compact with no boilerplate code: your command (or subcommand) can be executed with a [single line of code](#example).
 Simply implement `Runnable` or `Callable`, or put the business logic of your command in a `@Command`-annotated method.

 <a id="picocli_demo"></a>